 Looking inside one of the holes.

-One of the stories about this area is that there was a skirmish between American fur trappers and a group of Gabrieleno Indians here in 1831.
+One of the stories about this area is that there was a skirmish between American fur trappers and a group of Gabrielino Indians here in 1831.
 American fur trappers were attempting to recover horses stolen by the Indians here.
 The fur trappers moved in and killed several of the Indians.
 The horses were recovered and returned to the owners outside of the canyon.
 I have seen some really dramatic accounts of this, but the reality is it is based on one account we know of by oral tradition.
 You can find the source of it in the Black Star Canyon part of this LINK.

 In any case, it was a fun area to stop at after many years of trying to learn about it and find out just exactly where it was.
 I ended up eating lunch there sitting on a rock that more than a few Indians had probably done the same thing a few hundred years earlier.